AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 Select either one.
 I recommend configuring this in both your user and workspace settings; the latter is a good option if other developers on your team use VS Code.
 That way, they don't have to update their user settings manually—when you push these changes, VS Code will load their workspace settings.
 User settings are handy if you want to set them once and be done with it.

-Either way, you'll want to add these keys to your JSON:
+Either way, you'll want to add these to your JSON:

 {% include codeHeader.html file: ".vscode/settings.json" %}
 ```json